Something To Remember? ... Wuhan Weekends, Kung Fu & Yunnan Plans!

 Could I call China home?
 I have now been living and working in China for eighteen months, the time is zooming past me but this experience keeps on surprising me!
 As I wave a fond farewell to 2016 I want to recapture the previous six months to see how far I have come.
 I snatched an amazing award, travelled to an unknown city and worked harder than I have ever before!
+Life!

 Taking it easy through most of August I relaxed into the cycle of sleeping late and being lazy, far from the normal early morning wake up call.
 Getting out into the city again was great, I had travelled consistently for 2016's National Holidays, choosing to exit Hubei Province I wanted to discover something closer to my Guanggu home.
 Calling up a friend, we travelled to the Outer Wuhan district of Huangpi to discover Mulan Mountain and the Heaven Lake.
 I was pushed out of my comfort zone but the views of those Hubei wonders were worth the crazy!
 Revisiting East Lake's Tingtao Scenic Area gave me some chill for sure, things weren't good at home so I used my surroundings to get through.
 Challenging a strange checkpoint I was helped by a policeman to find the former holiday home of Chairman Mao Zedong, it was no longer a tourist sight but there was a hotel for CCP officials.
-Oh, yeah I was schooled on everything Hubei at Wuhan's grand Hubei Provincial Museum!
+Yeah I was schooled on everything Hubei at Wuhan's grand Hubei Provincial Museum!
+Oh, I had a nice rest.

 Anyway, Mid-Autumn Festival had me boarding my umpteenth China High Speed train, I was bound for Zhengzhou, the home of Kung Fu and the world famous Shaolin Temple.
 Arriving the night before the holiday began was a winning decision, I was on the bus to Zhengzhou's Yellow River Scenic Area to see the mountain carved figures of Yandi and Huangdi, two former emperors who gave equally powerful glares to this day!
 Zhengzhou had grit, it was a city that embraced its concrete fashion and owned it!
 Staying within the city centre I viewed Z'Zhou's Erqi Memorial Tower, that buzzing square served pandemonium, from my elevated view I loved that vibe!
 Fresh and ready I woke up with the birds to catch my Dengfeng bus, I had to see the Shaolin Temple and the Pagoda Forest before going back to Wuhan.
-Battling my way through like a Kung Fu ninja I wanted an uninterrupted photo of the Shaolin Temples entrance, I got mad but that's OK!
+Battling my way through like a Kung Fu ninja I wanted an uninterrupted photo of the Shaolin Temples entrance, I got bloody mad but that was OK!
 National Day now, please?
+Oh, Zheng!

 October 2016 saw me settled into my after-school English class, it was something that I didn't want to do at first but I'm now into the rhythm, it feels normal to me.
 Halloween was approaching!
 I had recently arrived back from Zhengzhou but National Day meant I would be taking to the skies to visit China's Shandong Province.
 Qingdao was my first stop, I felt proud to have made it past the one year mark as I boarded my China Southern flight.
 I adored the German architecture that Qingdao served!
 Hitting up the Tsingtao Beer Museum was first on my list, learning about the colonial influence was great to see that England had something to do with the beginning of this brew!
 St. Michael's Cathedral served a slice of Europe, it was bizarre to be surrounded by Qing's European design!
 Walking with my Tsingtao breakfast I ended up walking four miles to May 4th Square!
 Leaving Qingdao's European Overness, of course I was gone!